 Folkestone & Hythe Conservative Association will manage the selection process for council candidates in our area.

 Unless there is a by-election (where we will use the emergency selection procedure), the next set of elections will take place in 2023 for Folkestone & Hythe District Council, Town Councils and Parish Councils.

-Shortlisting and interviews will take place between October & December 2021 led by our Deputy Chairman Political - Laurie Glover.
+Shortlisting and interviews will take place through August, September & October 2022 led by our Deputy Chairman Political.

-Successful candidates will be presented to Election Ward members between January 2022 and May 2022 for the final selection.
+Successful candidates will be presented to Election Ward members before May 2023 for the final selection.

 Community Champion Programme

 The CCA has recently developed a new membership offering to support those considering becoming a Conservative councillor.
 The Community Champion Programme aims to highlight the important role councillors play within their communities and inspire more people to apply to become local government candidates.
 You can join the scheme by becoming an Associate Plus member of the CCA.